‘Phenomenal level’ of bird flu in UK, chief vet says after thousands culled

 The UK’s chief vet has reportedly said there is a “phenomenal level” of bird flu in the country following the culling of tens of thousands of farmed birds.

-An Avian Influenza Prevention Zone was declared across the UK on November 3 before being extended on November 29 with the added requirement all captive birds had to be kept indoors, amid concerns wild birds migrating from mainland Europe during the winter were carrying the flu.
+An Avian Influenza Prevention Zone was declared across the UK on November 3 before being extended on November 29 with the added requirement all captive birds had to be kept indoors, amid concerns that wild birds migrating from mainland Europe during the winter are carrying the disease.

-The current number of 38 confirmed infected premises in the UK is the largest ever, according to the Department for Environment, Food and Rural Affairs (Defra).
+There are 40 infected premises in the UK, according to UK chief veterinary officer Christine Middlemiss.

 The risk to human health from avian influenza remains very low, according to public health advice, and there is a low food safety risk.

-She said the disease was being spread by migratory birds flying back from the north of Russia and eastern Europe, and insisted further research was needed to prevent a worsening outbreak in the future.
+She said the disease is being spread by migratory birds flying back from the north of Russia and eastern Europe, and insisted further research is needed to prevent a worsening outbreak in the future.

 “We can’t wait until another year and have an even bigger outbreak.
 So, we will be working not just with our own scientists but internationally, to understand more of what we can do about what’s behind it,” Dr Middlemiss told the broadcaster.

-The vet warned the UK was only a few weeks into a migratory season that goes until March, as Defra’s figures showed 31 confirmed infected premises in England three in Wales, two in Scotland and two in Northern Ireland.
+The vet warned the UK is only a few weeks into a migratory season that goes on until March.

 “We are going to need to keep up these levels of heightened biosecurity for all that time,” she said.